 Characterizing personality is hard.
-Luckily the MBTI theory was able to narrow down 8 important aspects which, when combined, can define 16 personality types.
+Luckily the 16 personality types theory was able to narrow down 8 important aspects which, when combined, can define personality types.
 These so-called “Preferences” are a way of categorizing a person’s natural tendencies in a wider context.
 The 8 preferences are:

 - Extraversion vs Introversion — This describes how people derive their energy — either outward or inward.

 - Sensing vs Intuition — This describes how people receive and process new information — either pragmatically or imaginatively.